MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/delete-your-organization.md

   You're still charged for any paid users and services used during this billing cycle.
 Billing stops after the current cycle ends.

-To delete your organization, you need organization owner permissions.
-[How do I find the organization owner?](faq-delete-restore-organization.md#find-owner)
+To delete your organization, you need organization Owner permissions.
+[How do I find the organization Owner?](faq-delete-restore-organization.md#find-owner)

 ## Prerequisites